 There may be several options for potential property development/alternative use relating to this exciting site (subject to relevant consents).
 Developers may wish to make their own enquiries with the Local Planning Authority.

 The current owner took over the business as a lessee in 1994 and then purchased the freehold brewery property in 2007.
-This is only the second change of landlord in 57 years with the predecessor being in situ for circa 30 years.
+This is only the second change of landlord in 59 years with the predecessor being in situ for circa 30 years.
 Following an extension and full refurbishment in 2008 the owners have created a thriving, popular and highly desirable business offering quality food and drinks to a loyal, repeat and desirable clientele.
 Our vendor client is now looking to sell the freehold on and retire from the industry in order to be able to take life at a more leisurely pace.
 The business is currently operated by the owners assisted by circa 6 full time and circa 12 part time/casual members of staff.
 The business plays host to a popular monthly jazz night, whilst also holds seasonal events, small weddings, funerals and parties.
-We are advised that accounts declare a turnover of circa £723,025 (incl. vat) to 31st September 2019 achieved on a sales split of 60% wet sales & 40% dry sales although this fluctuates with the climate.
-We are advised that post Covid-19 turnover since re-opening is in the region of circa £17,000 per week (inc VAT) and sales were of a similar level when able to open between lockdowns and operating on limited trading hours (as per premises licence).
+We are advised that accounts declare a turnover of circa £584,445 (incl. vat) to 31st September 2022 (still includes coming out of pandemic) achieved on a sales split of 60% wet sales & 40% dry sales although this fluctuates with the climate.
+We are advised that for the first 7 months of 2022/2023 turnover is £372,000 (Incl.
+VAT) tracking in the region of circa £12,400 per week (inc VAT).
 Professional operators may wish to continue to run the business using the same current highly successful formula.
 In our opinion the business could even be taken to the next level with a varied extension to the trading hours along with the introduction of a breakfast offer and Sky sports package for example.

 Visit the pub’s website at www.lambinnwantage.co.uk

 All personal viewings undertaken must adhere to the evolving Covid-19 Government guidelines.